 There are numerous ways to permanently preserve this as green space.

 Only 1 concrete plan to save the open space has been presented.
 It is the Town Center at Marple Preserve, which saves 95% of the undeveloped land–with $0 in tax increases.
 We proposed Save Marple Greenspace and other conservation groups purchase the ground.
 No entity had the desire or capability to join with us to preserve the land.

 Comments about Wegmans selling kosher food were made at a meeting at a local synagogue.

 No such comment was made, as stated by an attendee.

 The number of developed acres has changed significantly.

 Save Marple Green Space endorsed our very preliminary plan in December.
-This article confirms that.
 That plan's retail and medical components have not changed.
 What has changed is the addition of playing fields and public parking to access these amenities, some senior housing and self storage.
 The current plan includes 6 additional acres, 2 of which are being used to provide public parking to access the open space.
 The attached plan confirms the acreage of the plan enthusiastically supported by Save Marple Greenspace.

 The development will have negative environmental impacts.